-The retention ratio (also known as the net income retention ratio) is the ratio of the company’s retained income to its net income.
-The retention ratio measures the percentage of a company’s profits that are reinvested into the company in some way rather than being paid out to investors as dividends.
+The retention ratio (also known as the net income retention ratio) is the ratio of a company’s retained income to its net income.
+The retention ratio measures the percentage of a company’s profits that are reinvested into the company in some way, rather than being paid out to investors as dividends.

 Retention Ratio Formula

-There is a simple formula for calculating the retention ratio: dividing a company’s retained income by its net income.
+There is a simple formula for calculating the retention ratio: divide a company’s retained income by its net income.
 The formula below shows the steps involved: